 If you have questions concerning the Critical Legal Training, please contact Marie Badarne:

 Applications are accepted on a rolling basis and will be considered in the following round.
-Deadlines are 15 May, 15 September and 15 January respectively.
+The upcoming deadline is 25 June 2020.

 Earliest possible start dates for the different program areas: